Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Neutron star merger rates inferred from GWTC-4

+Meanwhile, the under a Jeffreys prior, the 90\% upper limit on the expected number of events $\mu$ given zero observations is $\mu_{90} = 1.35$.
+Thus, we can place a 90\% upper limit on the merger rate $\mathcal{R}_{90}$ of a hypothetical BNS population of chirp mass $\mathcal{M}$ (in solar masses),

+} As Fig.~\ref{fig:BNS-rate-v-mass} shows, the contribution of undetected higher-mass BNS to the merger rate is relatively negligible, because their sensitive volume is much larger, while under the extreme assumption that the BNS mass distribution skews to much lower masses than assumed here ($1\,M_\odot$ or below), the BNS merger rate can be at most 2--3 times higher than we reported in the previous subsection.

 Our inferred merger rates also assumed that NS spins follow a uniform component spin distribution up to maximum spins of 0.4.
-However, the LVK searches are less sensitive to BNS with spins $>0.05$ due to a lack of high-spin templates used for matched filtering~\citep{LIGOScientific:2025yae}.
-We find that if BNS mergers have spins restricted $<0.05$, the merger rate would be lower by a factor of $\sim1.9$ compared to what we report here, because of the higher detection probability of low-spin BNS mergers.
-Under the extreme assumption that BNS mergers were all restricted to higher spins ($>0.4$), the inferred merger rate would not change by more than a couple percent compared to our reported rate.
+However, the LVK searches are less sensitive to BNS with spins $>0.05$ due to a lack of high-spin templates used for matched filtering~\citep{LIGOScientific:2025yae}. \rr{Using the LVK sensitivity estimates to calculate the sensitive volume of BNS populations with different spin distributions~\citep{LIGO_Scientific_Collaboration2025-kp,2025PhRvD.112j2001E}}, we find that if BNS mergers have spins restricted $<0.05$, the merger rate would be lower by a factor of $\sim1.9$ compared to what we report here, because of the higher detection probability of low-spin BNS mergers.
+Under the extreme assumption that BNS mergers were all restricted to higher spins ($>0.4$), the inferred merger rate would not change by more than a couple percent compared to our reported rate. \rr{Hence, our adopted spin distribution yields a conservative (high) estimate of the BNS merger rate.
+Assuming BNS spins are always below 0.05 would exacerbate the rate tensions that we discuss in the follow sections by a factor of $\sim2$.}